gwastro/pycbc/docs/uberbank_verify.rst

 .. literalinclude:: ../examples/banksim/nsbh_below50.ini

 To run this you will need to change the banksim option to your local version of pycbc_banksim, the log-path option to a suitable location for your log files on your cluster, the locations of the bank and noise curve and possibly whatever processing_scheme is best on your cluster (mkl works on Atlas with /opt/intel/2015/intel.sh sourced).
+Banksims for testing all aspects of the uberbank are included in the review repository.

 The injections are uniform in component mass and uniform in spin magnitude.
 Injections are generated from 25Hz but filtering is performed from 30Hz.
 Source location l-distr is random over the sky and inclination i-distr is uniformly distributed over arccos(i) - although this should not matter for aligned signals and latitude and longitude are set internally in the banksim code to 0.